Award-Winning Freelance Journalist

 Walker's journalism career began in 2012, when he and another reporter rode bicycles 16,000 miles from France to China.
 Cycling allowed the pair to find scoops off the beaten track, launching them into investigations of orphanage tourism in Cambodia, child boxing and gambling in rural Thailand, India's evolving transgender community, Uighur rappers in western China, and a climber's daring self-rescue on the border of Russia.

-As a staff writer for Denver's alt-weekly, Westword, where he specialized in narrative longform reporting.
-His 37 cover stories at the paper ranged from profiles of iconoclastic lawyers and musicians in the Mile High City to embedding with an armed, anti-government militia in southern Colorado.
+As a staff writer for Denver's alt-weekly, Westword, Walker honed his narrative longform reporting.
+His 37 cover stories at the paper ranged from profiles of iconoclastic lawyers and musicians in the Mile High City to exploring secret LSD laboratories and embedding with an armed, anti-government militia in southern Colorado.

-In 2019, Walker was awarded a first place prize in immigration reporting by the Best of the West Contest for a story about a Pakistani man who, paradoxically, couldn't get himself deported from the U.S. despite his best efforts.
+Walker was awarded a first place prize in immigration reporting by the Best of the West Contest for a story about a Pakistani man who, paradoxically, couldn't get himself deported from the U.S. despite his best efforts.